gkikola/nonny/README.md

 Development Status
 ------------------

 Nonny is playable but not yet ready for an initial release.
-Currently, you can solve both black and white as well as multicolor nonograms located anywhere on your hard drive and Nonny will track your completion status and times.
-You can even save your progress in the middle of a puzzle.
-However, creating your own nonograms with Nonny is not yet possible, as this functionality has not yet been implemented.
+Most of the basic functionality for playing and editing puzzles has been implemented, but it's still very much a work in progress.

 At the moment, Nonny only supports two file formats: [Steven Simpson's .non format](http://www.lancaster.ac.uk/~simpsons/nonogram/) (extended